RobertBonagura/CS440-Intro-to-AI/lec2.md

 [Course Website](https://robotics.cs.rutgers.edu/cs-440-intro-to-artifical-intelligence-spring-2020/)

-# Lecture 2 <br> Intelligent Agents & Optimization Problems
+# Lecture 2 - Intelligent Agents & Optimization Problems

 ## Last class
 How to define each of the following: